getoptimum/docs/docs/learn/overview/p2p.md

-# Introduction to OptimumP2P
+# What is OptimumP2P

-OptimumP2P is a performant message-passing (aka gossipping) library that allows nodes in any network to quickly communicate with each other in a Publish-Subscribe protocol.
-OptimumP2P is optimized for high speed, low latency, and low bandwidth.
-The system is built on well-established algorithms for gossipping, but with the innovative approach of using Random Linear Network Coding (RLNC), a cutting-edge network coding technology developed at the Massachusetts Institute of Technology (MIT).
+OptimumP2P is a performant message-passing (gossiping) protocol for fast, bandwidth-efficient data propagation in decentralized networks.
+It is optimized for high speed, low latency, and low bandwidth usage.
+OptimumP2P leverages Random Linear Network Coding (RLNC), a network coding technique developed at MIT, to address the limitations of traditional gossip protocols.

-## Message-passing systems

-Gossipping is a widely-used mechanism of disseminating information across a set of peers that are not necessarily known to each other.
-Such protocols are used in both Web2 and Web3 networks.
-In the Web3 domain, gossip is especially used to propagate transactions and blocks as they are created.

-Gossip is one of the most performance-critical aspects of a Web3 system.
-As an example, slow propagation could lead to a validator's proposed blocks not being included in the history of the ledger, thus risking the stability of the network and the validator's block rewards.
-Similarly, being slow to receive new transactions could affect the profitability of MEV optimizers, intent solvers, etc.

-Thus, faster message dissemination is critical to participants in a Web3 protocol, and to the overall health of the network itself.
+## Message-Passing Systems and Motivation

+Gossip protocols are widely used to disseminate information across peer-to-peer networks, including Web3 systems.
+In blockchain networks, gossip is critical for propagating transactions and blocks.
+Slow propagation can result in missed block rewards for validators and reduced profitability for MEV optimizers.
+Efficient message dissemination is essential for network health and participant incentives.

-## RLNC and Gossip
+## Limitations of Traditional Gossip

-Today's Gossip protocols are good at eventual delivery of messages, but suffer
-from:

-* Long time-to-delivery (latency), since a message needs to be fully received by a peer before it can be forwarded onwards.
+* High latency: Peers must receive full messages before forwarding.
-* Wasted bandwidth, since a peer may receive multiple copies of the same message, thus using several times more bandwidth than necessary.
+* Bandwidth waste: Peers may receive multiple redundant copies of the same message.

-The use of RLNC improves on both of these weaknesses.
-With RLNC, peers don't transmit entire messages at a time, but smaller shards that are coded pieces of the bigger message.
-Each shard is unique, and it does not matter which shards a peer receives -- so long as they receive a set number of shards, they can decode the message.

-This means that:
+## RLNC and OptimumP2P

-* Peers start forwarding useful information as soon as they have received the first shard.
+* Reduced latency: Forwarding starts with the first shard.
-* Any redundant information a peer receives is significantly smaller in size (e.g. 1/32nd the size of the original message), and therefore, bandwidth usage is significantly lower.
+* Bandwidth efficiency: Redundant data is minimized.
+* Fault tolerance: Any sufficient subset of shards enables decoding.

+## Performance Characteristics

+* **Latency**: Testnet results show 50%+ reduction in propagation latency compared to Gossipsub.
+* **Bandwidth**: RLNC reduces redundant transmissions, achieving sub-linear bandwidth growth as the network scales.
+* **Fault tolerance**: The protocol is resilient to packet loss and node churn; partial data is sufficient for message recovery.
+* **Scalability**: Efficient for both L1 and L2 chains, and supports high throughput under load.

+## Summary

+OptimumP2P is a high-performance, developer-friendly protocol for fast, reliable, and bandwidth-efficient data propagation in decentralized networks.
+By leveraging RLNC, it addresses the limitations of traditional gossip, providing measurable improvements in latency, bandwidth usage, and fault tolerance.
+The protocol is designed for easy integration, broad compatibility, and robust security, making it suitable for validators, chains, and applications seeking to optimize network performance.